 - Blanch the green beans first by quickly immersing in boiling water to pre-cook and then immediately plunging in an ice bath to halt the cooking process.
 This step not only locks in flavor, color, and texture, it also slows the loss of nutrients and cleanses the vegetables’ surface of dirt and contaminants.

 - Use a wide, flat-bottomed pan and do not overload so the ingredients have enough room to make contact with the heated surface.

 - Stir-fry on high heat to blister the tomatoes and sear the green beans nicely.

 - Make sure to drain the green beans well after blanching so they’ll roast deliciously and not overcook in the steam.

-This green beans and bacon recipe is a must on your repertoire of side dishes.
-It’s simple to make for a weeknight dinner meal yet is fancy enough for company.
+This green beans and bacon recipe is a must on your meal rotation.
+It’s simple to make for a weeknight dinner meal yet fancy enough for company.
 The green beans are tender-crisp for best taste while the bacon adds a smoky flavor and the grape tomatoes soften and release amazing pan juices.

 I like to add a little heat with some red pepper flakes but feel free to omit to make it more kid-friendly.
 You can also sprinkle a pinch or two of brown sugar if you want a touch of sweetness.
-Either way, these sauteed green beans are a guaranteed dinner winner. 🙂
+Either way, are a guaranteed dinner winner. 🙂

 Want a money-saving tip?
-Ask your local butcher or grocer for ends and pieces bacon!
+Ask your local butcher or grocer for bacon ends and pieces!
 Why use whole rashers which are a whole lot more expensive when we’re going to chop the bacon up anyway?